Accommodating for Pregnancy & Related Conditions

 How long are students entitled to have the accommodations before the delivery?

 Title IX does not have a timeframe limitation, because individual circumstances differ.
-MBKU uses the same policy we use for any other temporary disability or, absence such a leave policy for students or for students who do not qualify for the leave policy, the timeframe is for "so long a period of time as is deemed medically necessary by the student's physician."
-See 36 CFR § 106.40(b)(4) and (5) Marital or parental status.
+MBKU uses the same policy we use for any other temporary disability or absence such a leave policy for students or for students who do not qualify for the leave policy, the timeframe is for "so long a period of time as is deemed medically necessary by the student's physician."
+See 36 CFR § 106.40(b)(4) and (5).

 How long are students entitled to have the accommodations after the delivery?